isomerpages/govtech-stp/_singaporean-familial-ties-lane/01a-requirements-and-process.md

 ### 1. Eligibility

-<span class="font-size:16px;">The traveller must be an ICA-issued Long-Term Visit Pass (LTVP) holder or a short-term visitor who is:</span>
+<span class="font-size:16px;">The traveller must be:</span>
  <ol style="margin-top:0px; list-style-type: disc;">
-       <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">An immediate family member or relative of a Singapore Citizen (SC) or a Singapore Permanent Resident (PR);
+       <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;"1.
+An immediate family member or relative of a Singapore Citizen (SC) or a Singapore Permanent Resident (PR); <sup>1</sup>
        </li>
-       <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">A spouse-to-be of a Singapore Citizen or a Singapore PR;
+       <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">A spouse-to-be of an SC or PR;
        </li>
-       <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">PR and ICA-LTVP IPA holder seeking to complete formalities for long-term immigration facilities; or
+       <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">PR In-Principle Approval (IPA) or ICA-Long Term Visit Pass IPA holders seeking to complete formalities for long-term immigration facilities; or
        </li>
-         <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">A non-resident who has exceptional reasons for seeking entry into Singapore (e.g. death of a family member in Singapore).
+         <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Non-Singapore residents who have exceptional reasons for seeking short-term entry into Singapore (e.g. death of a family member in Singapore).
        </li>
       </ol>
-<p style="line-height:1.0;"><span style="font-size:14px;"> <i>Note: Work Pass holders, Student’s Pass (STP) holders, and STP In-Principle Approval (IPA) holders who are immediate family members or relatives of a Singapore Citizen or a Singapore PR may also apply for entry approvals via the SC/PR Familial Ties Lane.
+<p style="line-height:1.0;"><span style="font-size:14px;"> <i><sup>1</sup> Work Pass holders, Student’s Pass (STP) holders, and STP-IPA holders who are immediate family members or relatives of a Singapore Citizen or a Singapore PR may also apply for entry approvals via the SC/PR Familial Ties Lane.
 All other Work Pass holders should apply for entry under the  <a href="/wphl/requirements-and-process">Work Pass Holder General Lane</a>.
-All other STP holders and STP IPA holders should apply for entry under the <a href="/stpl/requirements-and-process/">Student’s Pass Holder Lane.</a></i></span></p>
+All other STP holders and STP-IPA holders should apply for entry under the <a href="/stpl/requirements-and-process/">Student’s Pass Holder Lane.</a></i></span></p>

 ### 2. Submit Approvals for Entry into Singapore